hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/03_annotation-snpeff.md

 There are two steps in the pre-processing:

-1. **Decomposing**: this step takes multiallelic variants and expands them into distinct variant records; one record for each REF/ALT combination
+1. **Decomposing**: this step takes multiallelic variants and expands them into distinct variant records; one record for each REF/ALT combination.
+For example, if `AAT` can change to `ATT` or `ACT` the middle base is multi-allelic.
+Therefore, decomposing will separate the two such that each allele is represented as a single line in the VCF file.
 2. **Normalize**: this step left-aligns indels.